 Rate of spontaneous aneuploidy is nearly twice as high in hybrid strain than lab strain

 The rate of spontaneous aneuploidy in the heterozygous hybrid strain was 1.82 x 10-04 events per genome per generation.
-The homozygous lab strain had a rate of 1.04 x 10-04 events per genome per generation, nearly half that of the heterozygous lab strain (p=0.0106, Fisher’s exact test, figure 1).
+The homozygous lab strain had a significantly lower rate of 1.04 x 10-04 events per genome per generation, about half that of the heterozygous lab strain (p=0.0106, Fisher’s exact test, figure 1).
 Previous studies have found that chromosome V is lost spontaneously in S. cerevisiae at a rate of 2-8 x 10-6 cell generations (Mulla et al. 2014).

 For the lab strain, 31 out of 145 sequenced samples were found to be aneuploid (Zhu et al. 2014).
 Of these, 29 had whole-chromosomal duplications, and 2 had whole-chromosomal deletions (Zhu et al. 2014).
 No segmental duplications were found in the lab strain samples.
 4 samples contained multiple aneuploidies (i.e. two separate chromosomes had become aneuploid).
 Half of the chromosomes (8 total) were found to be aneuploid in multiple individual samples.
+In total, there were 29 trisomy events.

 In the hybrid strain, 29 out of 76 sequenced samples were found to be aneuploid.
 Of these, 27 were trisomic, 1 was monosomic, and 1 was tetrasomic.
 One sample had a partial duplication of chromosome X. Eight of the hybrid strain samples contained multiple aneuploidies.
+In total, there were 38 trisomy events in the hybrid strain samples.

+Across the two experiments (29+27 = 56 trisomies), expect this distribution of chromosomes that are trisomic.
+We need to compare this distribution to what we actually see.
+Note that only 2 chromosomes are expected to have zero trisomies and none are expected to have more than 9.